How to teach your baby sign language? Check out this quick guide.

 So for instance, if you gesture a drinking movement and he understands what you are referring to when your baby is on track to develop this skill.

 A study by the University of Aberdeen suggests that kids who are introduced to gestures are better able to solve spatial-problems in the future.

 How to teach baby sign language with your bub?

 Now that you know the benefits of baby sign language, let’s move on to its application.
 As with any new skill, you have to give your child time to learn this one as well.

 - The ideal time to begin is when your child turns eight or nine months.
 At this age he will be more sociable, might even start to babble a little, use facial expressions as well as noises to get your attention.

-- You can begin by using signs that he can easily relate with.
+- You can begin by using signs that he can easily relate to.
 For instance, “eat,” “drink,” and even “more.”
 Most kids are able to pick up on these three words.
 Each time you use these words, just add the sign for better understanding.

 - Always make sure to repeat the signs and emphasize the word.
 This way your baby will be able to understand that one word.
 For instance, “Do you want more?
 Shall I get you more?
 Okay, let’s get you more.”